 Houses in Multiple Occupation (HMOs) are rental properties that are occupied by more than two people who form distinct separate households and share basic facilities such as the kitchen or bathroom.
 All housing, whether rented or otherwise, has to be free of major health and safety hazards, but HMOs are recognised as presenting some extra risks, and have to go that bit further, especially with regard to fire safety.

-By law a property that is three (or more) storeys high, containing five or more persons who form two or more households requires a mandatory HMO licence.
+By law a property containing five or more persons who form two or more households requires a mandatory HMO licence.
 Additionally, where a group of three or more people who are not all members of the same family are living in the same building in Harlow, require an additional HMO licence.
-Since April 2015 all other HMOs must also be licensed.

 The Council inspects HMOs on the basis of risk rating.
 HMOs must meet the appropriate standards for fire precautions and facilities for the number of occupants.
 Particularly important fire safety requirements are:

 - A hard-wired interlinked fire alarm system is present

 - The underside of the main staircase is lined to provide a 30 minute resistance to fire

 - Fire doors providing 30 minute resistance to fire are fitted to all bedrooms and the kitchen leading onto the escape route